mtkennerly/ludusavi-manifest/README.md

   with Steam, if the root is `~/.steam/steam`, then `<base>` would be `<root>/steamapps/common/<game>`.
 Or a tool could use `<root>/**/<game>` as a generic option, although it could lead to wasted search time.
+* Check possible save data locations even if the entry has inapplicable constraints.
+For example, if a file entry is marked as `os: windows`, then ideally a tool should only need to check that entry when running on Windows;
+  however, it is a reality of the data set that it may simply be the only confirmed occurrence of the file, and it may in fact occur on other operating systems as well.

 The latest version of the primary manifest can be downloaded from https://raw.githubusercontent.com/mtkennerly/ludusavi-manifest/master/data/manifest.yaml .